-Following are some tips for better billing and invoice management:
+Following are some tips for better billing and invoice management

-1. Select a Right online Invoicing Software
+1. Select a Right Invoicing Software for freelancers

 2. Set Rigorous Standards and Policies